-The tournament this year was a 2 day marathon / 54 holes in 100*+ temperatures (first day actually reached 110* – a lot of water and gatorade that day in the 36 holes of golf).
+The tournament this year was a 2 day marathon/54 holes in 100*+ temperatures ( the first day actually reached 110* – a lot of water and Gatorade that day in the 36 holes of golf).

 The first round I played, I shot a 65 – 7 birdies and 11 pars.
 Second round a 72 (even par) and third round a 71 – 208 total for the 3 rounds.